sferlix/frankAllSkyCam/README.md

 # frankAllSkyCam
 AllSkyCam software
 here is what you need to do in order to install:

 #1.
+PREREQUISITES
-PREREQUISITES:  (not really mandatory) prepare a clean SD with the last version of raspbian.
+(not really mandatory) prepare a clean SD with the last version of raspbian.
 Lite version, without desktop is fine.
-The important point is that your OS should have libcamera software (included in the last Raspberry OS).The former version (raspistill) is not supported.If you want to check if you have libcamera installed, just type this command: libcamera-jpeg -o test.jpg --immediate -n
+The important point is that your OS should have libcamera software (included in the last Raspberry OS).
+The former version (raspistill) is not supported.If you want to check if you have libcamera installed, just type this command:

+libcamera-jpeg -o test.jpg --immediate -n

 you should find test.jpg in your folder
 Supposing you are fine with this pre-requisite, let's start